albarji/neurowriter/README.md

 The basic process to create a text generator is the following:

 * Prepare a **corpus** of documents in a **proper format**.
-* Select a **Tokenizer** and parse the corpus with it.
+* **Tokenize** the corpus (optional, but strongly recommended).
 * Select a **model architecture** to learn from the corpus and run the **training** process.
 * Use the created model to generate new texts!

 ### Preparing a corpus

 A corpus is a set of documents that will be used to train the text generator.
-The following corpus formats are accepted:
+You will need to adequate your corpus according to one of the following formats:

 #### Single text